Dyastin-0/mrps/README.md

 - `rate`: After the burst, requests are limited to rate tokens per second (10 in this example).
 - `cooldown`: After exceeding the burst, the client must wait for the cooldown period (60 seconds) before making more requests.

-### SSL Certificates
+### TLS Certificates

-The server automatically manages SSL certificates through Let's Encrypt using [certmagic](https://github.com/caddyserver/certmagic):
+The server automatically manages TLS certificates through Let's Encrypt using [certmagic](https://github.com/caddyserver/certmagic):
 - Certificates are obtained when the server starts
 - Automatic renewal before expiration
 - Certificates are cached locally for reuse